-You need an entry visa before travelling to Barbados if you are a citizen of any one of these countries or regions:
+You must apply online for an entry visa before travelling to Barbados if you are a citizen of any country or territory listed below:

 🇧🇦 Bosnia and Herzegovina